pantheon-systems/wp-saml-auth/README.md

 Because SAML authentication is handled as a part of the login flow, your SAML identity provider will need to send responses back to `wp-login.php`.
 For instance, if your domain is `pantheon.io`, then you'd use `http://pantheon.io/wp-login.php` as your `AssertionConsumerService` configuration value.

+**Where to add configuration code:** When using the filter-based configuration approach, add your code to a location that loads before the plugin initializes.
+You can [create a custom must-use plugin](https://docs.pantheon.io/guides/wordpress-configurations/mu-plugin) or add the code to your theme's `functions.php` file (note: theme-based configuration will need to be migrated if you switch themes).

 To configure the plugin with a filter, or for additional detail on each setting, use this code snippet:

     function wpsax_filter_option( $value, $option_name ) {